-- C. In accordance with the Company's Articles of Incorporation, if there is a balance after deducting accumulated deficits from profit, the Company shall distribute bonus to the employees and pay remuneration to the directors that should be 3%-5% and not be higher than 3%, respectively, of the total distributed amount. - D. The estimation amount of the employees' compensation for the years ended December 31, 2022 and 2021 were NT\$3,043 and NT\$2,485, respectively; the estimation amount of the directors' remuneration were NT\$0 and NT\$1,242 respectively.
+- C. In accordance with the Company's Articles of Incorporation, if there is a balance after deducting accumulated deficits from profit, the Company shall distribute bonus to the employees and pay remuneration to the directors that should be 3%-5% and not be higher than 3%, respectively, of the total distributed amount. - D. The estimation amount of the employees' compensation for the years ended December 31, 2023 and 2022 were NT\$3,282 and NT\$3,043, respectively; the estimation amount of the directors' remuneration were NT\$0.
 The above-mentioned amount are recognized in wages and salaries.

-The employees' compensation and directors' remuneration were estimated and accrued based on an amount of 5% and 0% of distributable profit of current period for the year ended December 31, 2022.
-The estimated amount and employee remuneration payment method were approved by the board of directors on March 14, 2023.
+The employees' compensation and directors' remuneration were estimated and accrued based on an amount of 4.46% and 0% of distributable profit of current period for the year ended December 31, 2023.
+The board of directors determined that the actual allotment amount was NT\$3,282 and NT\$0, of which employee compensation would be paid in cash.